buaa-hipo/BIRA/README.md

 ### How to use BiRFIA
 To use BiRFIA, you neet to complete each step of the **Build & Install**
 Usage:

+Before running, one must set `BIRA_COLLECT_PMU_EVENT` and `BIRA_MEASUREMENT_DIR` environment variables to specify the collected PMU event and output dir.

 ```
 bira -i <EXE> -f <FUNC> -l <custom external shared library> [--tp]